jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 The further you go down this rabbit hole, the more you realize that there it's difficult to get one precise definition for "length."
 What we see visually rendered as a single character -- more precisely called a *grapheme* -- doesn't always strictly relate to a single "character" in the program processing sense.

+//TODO Kyle: "you realize that it's difficult" (delete ("there")?
+Or is something missing here?

 **Tip:** If you want to see just how deep this rabbit hole goes, check out the "Grapheme Cluster Boundaries" algorithm (http://www.Unicode.org/reports/tr29/#Grapheme_Cluster_Boundaries).

 ### Character Positioning